junegunn/fzf/README-VIM.md

 " If installed using git
 Plug '~/.fzf'
 ```

+Homebrew will place fzf into the runtime path automatically.

 But if you want the latest Vim plugin file from GitHub rather than the one
 included in the package, write: